leabstrait/notes/mathematics/engineering-mathematics.md

 Solutions of differential equations involve complex numbers and complex functions.

-Complex analysis deals with functions of complex variables.
+Complex analysis deals with the functions of complex variables.

 **Example:** Residue theorem in complex analysis allows efficient evaluation of integrals along closed contours.